 The Supplier Development Programme (SDP) was established in 2008, and is a partnership of Local Authorities, Scottish Government and other public bodies that works together to bring FREE support in all aspects of tendering to Scottish-based SMEs.

 SDP helps businesses that have little or no experience of tendering and are often too small to have dedicated bid/tender resources to contemplate bidding for public sector contracts.
-SDP aims to help such businesses become what we call “tender ready” for contracts, which improves their prospects when competing throughout Scotland where there is an annual public spend of £11 billion.
-In conjunction with the local authority, SDP delivers this support through a Programme of free training and events which can be booked via the SDP website.
+SDP aims to help such businesses become what we call “tender ready” for contracts, which improves their prospects when competing throughout Scotland where there is an annual public spend of £14.5 billion.
+In conjunction with Scottish local authorities, SDP delivers this support through a Programme of free training and events which can be booked via the SDP website.

 By assisting businesses to become tender ready for public procurement, SDP improves all-round efficiency, sustainability and market potential – and supports local wealth creation.
-The Programme currently has more than 13,500 SME registered businesses in Scotland.
+As of March 2022, the Programme has more than 19,500 SME registered businesses in Scotland.